Upload new images. The image library for this site will open in a new window.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Library and archive conservation students Yungjin Shin and Laura McNulty remove tape from correspondence between Albert Einstein and a Bulgarian colleague (Image credit Evan Krape, University of Delaware).

 Important dates regarding the Winterthur/University of Delaware Program in Art Conservation 2021 admissions process

-Final response from applicants required: April 13, 2021
+Final response from applicants required: One week after notification of acceptance